We live and work in a field that is ever-changing and as hard as it is for us to keep up with technology, clients can’t possibly be expected to.

 Figuring Out The Client Needs

-Not all sites will require to link every social media site available.
+Not all sites will require a link to every social media site available.
 Not all sites will require social media at all.
 This is where you’re professionalism is to shine through.
 If you’re straightforward with the client, tell them your position on what you think would be best for them and what would work best for their users, you’ll get picked almost every time.

 And if you don’t, they are probably one of the clients we described above and you don’t want to work with them anyway.